ysmnclsknnl/FreeEnglishDictionary/README.md

 ## 5. Must Haves

--   Data should come from an API
+-  A user can search a word and see the definitions.
--   A user should be able to search a cocktail name and see related results.
+-  A user can see the pronunciation of the word.
--   A user should be able to click on the image of the cocktail and the page must be renewed.
+-  A user can listen the audio of the word.
--   A user should be able to see the details such as ingredients and recipes belonging to the selected cocktail.
+-  A user can get an appropriate error message  if something goes wrong.

--   A user should be able to make a new search.
+## 6. Should Haves

-## 6. Nice-to Have
+ - A user can see the synonyms of the word.

--   The background image changes depending on whether the selected cocktail is alcoholic or not.
+ -  A user can see the antonyms of the word.